Global Affairs Canada: Functions and structure

 GAC is headquartered in the Lester B. Pearson Building at 125 Sussex Drive on the banks of the Rideau River in Ottawa, but operates out of several properties in Canada's National Capital Region.

 Ministers

 Ministers and parliamentary secretaries to ministers are elected members of the House of Commons and accountable to Parliament.
 Ministers are also members of the cabinet and privy council (and thus entitled to use the prefix "the Honourable").
 The current leadership of GAC is provided by three ministers, each with their own responsibilities.

-The minister of foreign affairs (currently Mélanie Joly) is the senior minister in the department, with responsibility for foreign policy matters as well as the department overall.
+The minister of foreign affairs (as of 2025 Anita Anand) is the senior minister in the department, with responsibility for foreign policy matters as well as the department overall.
 This ministerial portfolio includes: